department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi.md

 <div class="va-introtext">

-If you have a disability that we’ve concluded was caused—or made worse—by your active service, you may be able to get life insurance under Service-Disabled Veterans Insurance (S-DVI).
-Find out if you qualify—and how to manage your coverage.
+You may be able to get disabled veterans coverage under Service-Disabled Veterans Insurance (S-DVI) if you have a disability that we’ve concluded was caused—or made worse—by your active service.
+Find out how to apply for these benefits online or by mail.

 </div>